metrorailings/OwlBlog/content/posts/week-3-insights.md

 Aldon Smith showing potential.

 This Dallas team not showing much of anything to start this game.
 Preparation is seriously lacking.
 Why did I pick this team again?

+Seattle's turf is tripping up players on both teams.